getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 Next change your push url to the one that matches your fork.
 For example

-If you forked github.com/solus-packages/nano.
-It would be forked to github.com/mygithubaccount/nano.
+If you forked `github.com/solus-packages/nano`, it would be forked to `github.com/mygithubaccount/nano`.
 You can then set the push url to

 `git remote set-url --push origin https://github.com/mygithubaccount/nano`